All Products

 ALTER USER "<role_name>" IN DATABASE <db_name> SET hg_experimental_serverless_computing_query_priority = 5;

--- Reset the setting
+-- Revert the configuration.

 ALTER USER "<role_name>" IN DATABASE <db_name> RESET hg_experimental_serverless_computing_query_priority;